- The enterprise software market is far less efficient than generally assumed.

 - Prices: An efficient market produces lower prices.

-- Producers: An inefficient market serves some privileged producers, but not all An inefficient works particularly against the high-quality producers/software vendors that do not have monopoly power, and works for producers that have monopoly power and prefer to provide poor value to their customers.
+- Producers: An inefficient market serves some privileged producers, but not all.
+An inefficient market works particularly against the high-quality producers/software vendors that do not have monopoly power and functions for producers that have monopoly power and prefer to provide poor value to their customers.

 Making Better Future Decisions

-It is important to understand that much of the information necessary to make good software selection decisions in the enterprise software market is hidden from view and made difficult to obtain.
-In most cases, to obtain this information you must contact each vendor directly, interact with them, and go through their process (which they control).
-I have painted a rather bleak picture, however, in many ways the future looks better than the past.
-There are several influential changes that are currently underway that buyers can leverage to improve their chances of obtaining better outcomes.
+It is essential to understand that much of the information necessary to make good software selection decisions in the enterprise software market is hidden from view and made difficult to obtain.
+In most cases, to collect this information, you must contact each vendor directly, interact with them, and go through their process (which they control).
+I have painted a rather bleak picture; however, in many ways, the future looks better than the past.
+Several substantial changes are currently underway that buyers can leverage to improve their chances of obtaining better outcomes.
 The first of these is using SaaS applications.
 The CRM software category provides support for the theory that online and hosted applications would naturally lead to a more efficient market for enterprise software.
 Not only are SaaS solutions more transparent in areas ranging from pricing to the ability of buyers to experience enterprise software first hand, but SaaS solutions have a much lower TCO, go live more quickly, and have much less lock-in than on-premises solutions.
 SaaS software vendors must be much more concerned with the satisfaction of their customer base than on-premises vendors – and most of them know this.
-Arena Solutions sells most of their customers their SaaS solution, although they do offer an on-premises version.
-Arena Solutions knows that their success is greatly dependent upon the yearly percentage of their subscribers that continue to subscribe – and thet openly state their belief that the SaaS model more tightly aligns the interests of the software vendor with their client’s interests.
+Arena Solutions sells most of its customers their SaaS solution, although they do offer an on-premises version.
+Arena Solutions knows that their success is much dependent upon the yearly percentage of their subscribers that continue to subscribe – and they openly state their belief that the SaaS model more tightly aligns the interests of the software vendor with their client’s interests.

 Democratized Software Reviews